dylan-lang/dylan-tool/README.md

     The `update` subcommand finds "active" packages in the workspace, and their dependencies (or deps), by looking for `pkg.json` files in directories just below the workspace directory.
-In this case the only one is `strings/pkg.json`.
+In this case the only one is `pacman/pkg.json`.

 1. You should now see a `registry` directory in your workspace.
 Look at the generated files:

         $ find registry
-        $ cat registry/x86_64-linux/strings
+        $ cat registry/x86_64-linux/pacman

-    The filename will be different depending on your host platform.
+    (The pathname will be different depending on your host platform.)

-1. Build and run your code (still in the `strings` workspace directory):
+1. Build and run your code (still in the `pacman` workspace directory):

-        $ dylan-compiler -build strings-test-suite-app
+        $ dylan-compiler -build pacman-test-suite
-        $ _build/bin/strings-test-suite-app
+        $ _build/bin/pacman-test-suite

     **Note:** You must invoke `dylan-compiler` in the top-level workspace directory so that all the active packages are built into the same "_build" directory and so that `dylan-compiler` can find the auto-generated "registry" directory.
 For example:

-        $ cd ${DYLAN}/workspaces/strings && dylan-compiler -build strings
+        $ cd ${DYLAN}/workspaces/pacman && dylan-compiler -build pacman

 If you want to create a new package, rather than doing development on one that already exists, simply create a new directory for it in the workspace root and